TECH-SAVIOURS-ORG/news/pages/01.blog/donation-list-support-your-favourite-free-and-open-source-software/item.en.md

 # Donation list

-Our wiki is finally ready to use, and I thought it would be great to create a donation list with all the listed tutorials and services we provide.
+Our wiki is finally ready to use, and I thought it would be great to create a [Donation list](https://wiki.techsaviours.org/en/extras/donation_list) with all the listed tutorials and services we provide.
 For easier support of your favourite free and open source software or all of them ;)
 None of this would be possible and we would all be totally dependent on Google & Co.

 We follow the wiki structure and the services we provide.
 If a service/app shows up twice, like WireGuard under __server__ and __phone__, you will find the link under _Server/Desktop (Linux)_.
 It will not be listed twice.